 - 1 small sweet potato

-- 3 tablespoons vegan butter (can use regular butter if not making vegan version)
+- 3 tablespoons (45 mL) vegan butter (use regular butter if not making vegan version)

 - In a large saucepan over medium heat, warm olive oil then sauté onions and carrots, stirring often, until softened (about 3 minutes).
 Add garlic and sauté for 2 minutes more, stirring often.